Why we trust the Garmin Etrex 20x GPS - a review

 Another interesting bit is that the device automatically inverts screen colours after sunset.
 This dark background colour scheme is far easier on the eyes after the sun goes down.
 But, if you do not like this behaviour, it is configurable via the Setup->Display menu.

-Since I use third-party topographical maps (more on that later) the map redraw is a bit slow.
+Since I use third-party topographical maps (see "Maps" section at the end of the review) the map redraw is a bit slow.
 There is also a brief but perceptible lag when zooming in and out of maps.
 This lethargy is not slow enough to cause a problem in the field.
 Yet, it is definitely perceptible when comparing the Etrex against the more expensive Oregon or Montana series from Garmin.

 The signal acquisition is much faster on the Etrex 20x when compared with its predecessor.
 I conducted 10 cold and warm starts to test the average Time To First Fix (TTFF).
 TTFF is the time taken by the device from start to acquire the current position.
 The TTFF for Etrex 20x were 57 seconds in a cold start scenario and 13 seconds for a warm start.